 Is this proof of life on mars?
 More just proof our brains are up to tricky business

 You can see how important it is when reviewing photos to be aware of your surroundings.
 This is the easiest way to debunk pareidolia.
 Even though it is your brain working against you, you need to use your brain to think your way out of it.
-The concept of pareidoloa also exists beyond photographs.
-This is what a lot of investigators don’t realise or don’t stop to think about especially in an investigation.
+The concept of pareidolia also exists beyond photographs.
+This is what a lot of investigators don’t realize or don’t stop to think about, especially in an investigation.
 You are in a dark room.
-All of a sudden you see what looks like a shadow figure walk across a doorway.
+All of a sudden you see what looks like a shadow figure walking across a doorway.
 Did you really see a shadow figure?
 Are you sure the light and your brain aren’t working together to trick you?
 Maybe a car drove past outside and changed the light coming through a window down the hallway and your eyes have interpreted this light change to be a shadow figure.
-You see where I am going with this?
-Using pareidoila , anything can essentially be debunked, especially by a skeptic.
+Using pareidolia, anything can essentially be debunked, especially by a skeptic.
 This is why it is important to be objective but also trust your gut instinct too.
 Most of us would not be investigating the paranormal and continuing to do so if we had not have encountered things that we cannot explain.
-An important part of being an investigator is looking at all possibilities rational and paranormal and making a conclusion of what you think it is based on the information in front of you.
-This is why I really recommend carrying a notebook with you and writing down as much as possible.
-Take photos of every room of a location so you can see where things like fire extinguishers are as you may need to refer to them later.
+An important part of being an investigator is looking at all possibilities rational and paranormal and making a conclusion of what you think is based on the information in front of you.
+This is why I really recommend carrying a notebook with you and writing it down as much as possible.
+Take photos of every room of a location so you can see where things like fire extinguishers are, as you may need to refer to them later.
 Try to video all of your investigations.
 Not so that you can potentially capture something on camera, but it is a good record of where everyone is in a particular moment.
 Video footage can debunk quite a lot of paranormal experiences.

 Did you know that some people argue EVP’s are a form of auditory pareidolia?
 The same concept where instead of your brain trying to make sense of images it cannot process it is doing the same things with sounds.
 A sound that the brain cannot process all of a sudden sounds like ‘hello’.
 Perhaps this is why with a lot of EVP’s if you have 5 people listen to the EVP without telling them what you think it says, it is likely they will all come back with a different interpretation of what is being said.
 This is why unless it is a Class A EVP it usually isn’t worth worrying about (see my previous article about the basics of EVP for more information).
-Have you ever heard of people playing music in reverse usually heavy metal music and they think they can hear satanic phrases or devil worshipping incantations?
+Have you ever heard of people playing music in reverse usually heavy metal music and they think they can hear satanic phrases or devil-worshipping incantations?
 More likely again their brain is interpreting what it cannot understand.
 Perhaps your religious beliefs influence how you are interpreting this information and hence why there was the famous Jesus in a grilled cheese sandwich story.
 Again it all goes back to our brains.
-For more information on Audio pareidolia, check out a previous article: Audio pareidolia is a real thing

-As we move ahead in the world of technology, technology is 'trained' to recognise a face.
-From logging into our phones to facial recognition on security camera systems, our faces are being 'recognised'.
-It seems however that in the same way the brain can have difficulty recognising faces, so too can this technology.
-I often see on social media people posting photos from snap chat or instagram where it seems their phone has picked up a mysterious figure and put 'dog ears' on it where there is nothing there.
+As we move ahead in the world of technology, technology is 'trained' to recognize a face.
+From logging into our phones to facial recognition on security camera systems, our faces are being 'recognized'.
+It seems however that in the same way the brain can have difficulty recognizing faces, so too can this technology.
+I often see on social media people posting photos from snap chat or Instagram where it seems their phone has picked up a mysterious figure and put 'dog ears' on it where there is nothing there.
 A lot of people jump to the conclusion that this is paranormal.
 Sadly it is not.
-While you may feel like there is something around you at the same time, in this instance, in the same way pareidolia works, the technology is trying to 'recognise' faces.
+While you may feel like there is something around you at the same time, in this instance, in the same way, pareidolia works, the technology is trying to 'recognize' faces.
 It is specifically looking for faces.
-If it finds a pattern that it can turn into a face, it's programming tells it that it has found a face and you get it putting 'dog ears' on someone that isn't even there.
+If it finds a pattern that it can turn into a face, its programming tells it that it has found a face and you get it putting 'dog ears' on someone that isn't even there.